Ebola fear factor subsides in U.S. financial markets

 Shares of Lakeland fell 12 percent on Monday and 37 percent in the past three sessions, following a 248 percent gain in the seven-session period to last Monday.

-Alpha Pro Tech (APT.A), which makes disposable protective apparel, fell 47 percent in the past three sessions.
+Alpha Pro Tech, which makes disposable protective apparel, fell 47 percent in the past three sessions.
 In the five sessions to last Monday, it had gained 219 percent.

 Tekmira Pharmaceuticals traded earlier this month almost 240 percent above the July low of $8.86.
 On Monday, it lost 14.5 percent to $18.61.